Ralsei-x64/aethers-oc-efi/README.md

 The USB ports and AMD patches are tailored to my specific configuration.
 Be careful if you decide to use slightly different hardware.

 **Compatible OS Versions:**
 Only macOS Sequoia 15 is tested.
-Your luck with anything newer or older will vary. macOS Tahoe 26 will not boot due to outdated AMD patches.
-I am currently working on a redone version of my EFI which features support for Tahoe.
-It is nearly complete but AppleIGC is causing issues relating to system hangs, crashes, and instability.
-I will most likely release this EFI soon as a pre-release but you might be stuck without any ethernet.
-It's up to the developer of AppleIGC or the AMD OS X community to release a functional version of AppleIGC.
+Your luck with anything newer or older will vary.

 You will need to use MacSerial in order to generate SMBIOS info if you want to use iServices.